 A very interesting site.
-At first glance you would think there is nothing left but a pile of plundered rubble, but there is still much of the broch intact underground and you can glimpse some of this through the undergrowth.
-For example in one place you can make where the interior and exterior walls were with the rubble filled cavity, a few courses of stone that are reminiscent of a mural chamber, and what could be a door stop where the entrance may have been.
+At first glance you would think there is nothing left but a pile of plundered rubble, but there is still much of the broch intact underground and you can glimpse some of this through the heather undergrowth.
+For example in one place you can discern where the interior and exterior walls were because of a rubble filled cavity, you can see a few courses of stone that are reminiscent of a mural chamber, and you can clearly see what could be a door stop where the entrance might have been.
 The views over Loch Brora are astonishing.

 Access is the same as for the Carrol broch, and you could probably manage both in a day trip.
 It is best to park at the ford across the River Brora (marked on the map) at the start of the forestry track along the south bank of Loch Brora and walk from there.
 The broch can be difficult to find owing to it being mostly under the ground and overgrown, so be sure to take your map with you.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown Copyright.
 All rights reserved.